tildeleb/dedup/README.md

 	% dedup -p d1
 	% # find files not in both d1 and d2
 	% dedup -d -r -p d1 d2
+	% # assume that directories d1 d2 are versions of each other
+	% # find differences between d1 and d2 but just print top level dirs that are different
+	% dedup -d -r -p -p0 d1 d2

 Output Format
 -------------